-But what actually is empathy and how can it be applied in the design of incredible user experiences?
+But what actually is empathy and how can it be applied in UX design?
 Here are five great articles that help to explain what empathy really means in a design context, and explore how you can learn empathy to become a better UX designer.
-(If you can really learn it at all - it’s definitely still up for discussion!)
+(If you can really learn it at all—it’s definitely still up for discussion!)

->

-> If you’re pushed for time, I’ve summarized some of the key themes below, but I recommend having a full read if you can.
+If you’re pushed for time, I’ve summarized some of the key themes below, but I recommend having a full read if you can.

 This article provides a good introduction and it includes step-by-step instructions on how the process works.
 They introduce the notion that empathy in the design sense it not exactly the same as the empathy we usually think of.
 They say that: